logo image

 Most families along the border lived in fortified houses, known as Tower Houses on the Scots side, or Bastille Houses on the English side.

 The main rivals of the Percy family were the mighty Douglas Clan from southern Scotland, with their main castles being Hermitage 9 miles north of the border, and Tantallon 33 miles east of Edinburgh.
+The Douglas Clan worked for the Scottish Kings controlling the Border.

 With Carter Bar being on the boundary line, it was one of a number of places where Taxes were collected from people and goods crossing the Border.